plotzing/plotzing/README.md

 graph_line("y_variable", "x_variable", "color_variable", "panel_variable") #Quotation marks are needed around variable names
 ```

-Replace **`"y_variable"`**, **`"x_variable"`**, **`"color_variable"`**, and **`"panel_variable"`** with the relevant column names of those variables you wish to use.
-Make sure to keep quotes surrounding the names of variables.
-Note that the order of variables specified moves from left-to-right on the graph (the y-axis is specified first, followed by the x-axis, the legend, and the panels).
-If you don't wish to follow this order, however, you can specify your dependent variable, your independent variables, and your panel variable using the commands dv=, iv1=, iv2=, and panelvariable=.
-Additionally, you can create simpler plots (e.g., just using an x and y-variable) by leaving out relevant variables as desired.
-For instance, the following code would create a bar plot depicting "jealousy" on the y-axis, "condition" on the x-axis, and "gender" in the legend (as a color variable) from a dataframe called df:
+Replace **`"y_variable"`**, **`"x_variable"`**, **`"color_variable"`**, and **`"panel_variable"`** with the column names of those variables you wish to use, though make sure to keep quotes surrounding variable names.
+Note that the order of variables specified moves from left-to-right on the graph; the y-axis is specified first, followed by the x-axis, legend, and panels.
+If you don't wish to follow this order, you can specify your dependent variable, your independent variables, and your panel variable using the commands *dv=*, *iv1=*, *iv2=*, and *panelvariable=*.
+Simpler plots can be created (e.g., showing only an x and y-variable) by leaving out variables as desired.
+For instance, the following code would create a bar plot depicting "jealousy" on the y-axis, "condition" on the x-axis, and "gender" in the legend from a dataframe called df:

 ```{r, echo=TRUE, eval=FALSE}
 graph_bar("jealousy","condition","gender") #Again, remember to keep quotation marks around variable names